isomerpages/ura-lkywcp/index.md

     - infopic:
         title: What makes a place?
         subtitle: Featured article
-        description: What makes a place memorable for its local communities?
+        description: How can cities and their local communities come together to make memorable places?
 Port Phillip, Milan, Paris, Perth and Xi’an show you how.
         button: Feature story
         url: /resources/features/placemaking-1/
         image: /images/features/2023/street-furniture.jpg